navaris/appshell/packages/cli/README.md

 **How does my runtime environment get reflected in the appshell manifest?**

 > Note the variable expansion syntax `${CRA_MFE_URL}`.
-When `generate` is called the actual runtime environment values are injected and all configurations are ultimately merged into a global appshell manifest.
+When `appshell generate manifest` is called the actual runtime environment values are injected in order to produce the remote module's appshell manifest.

 > **Note** the `environment` section defines runtime environment variables that are injected into the global namesapce `window.__appshell_env__[module_name]` when a federated component is loaded.
 See the examples for a use case.

-Sample global appshell manifest produced by the `generate` function:
+Sample appshell manifest produced by the `appshell generate manifest` function:

 ```json
 {